 - Moving day guide for students and parents

-If your teen is a boy, don’t let the floral designs distract from the goal, and let’s be real, there’s a good chance us moms are filling most, okay all, of these out anyway.😉
+If your teen is a boy, don't let the floral designs distract from the goal, and let's be real, there's a good chance we moms are filling most, okay, all, of these out anyway.😉

 This proven system was created by Daniel Wong, best-selling author of The Happy Student: 5 Steps to Academic Fulfillment and Success.

-from the website…”This is a step-by-step system, which will propel you toward academic success.
-By using this system, I guarantee that you’ll become more focused, organized and disciplined.”
+"This is a step-by-step system which will propel you toward academic success.
+By using this system I guarantee that you'll become more focused, organized, and disciplined." - Daniel Wong, Straight-A-Student creator

-Even though the program is called, The Straight-A Student Weekly Checklist.
+Even though the program is called The Straight-A Student Checklist, don't let the title fool you; it's no quickie checklist.

 Don't let the title fool you...it's no quickie checklist.

-While it seems simple at first glance, this system is chockful of highly detailed, very specific instructions that offer no fluff, only direct, effective steps that you can’t misinterpret.
+While it seems simple at first glance, it is chock-full of highly detailed, very specific instructions that offer no fluff, only direct, effective steps that you can't misinterpret.

 I have 3 very different kids.